DonnerWolfBach/logfoam/README.md

 To enable automatic outlining and indenting, use the `Markdown All in One` extension.

-Why the name "Loam"?
-Loam is a combination of "Logseq" + "Foam".
-Also, loam in the real world is rich soul that is good for growing plants.
-My hope is that Loam will be a good foundation for your knowledge garden, and help you grow your thoughts.
+Why the name "Logfoam"?
+Logfoam is a combination of "Logseq" + "Foam".
+Loam was not so easily searchable and this name evokes an image of a log of wood with foam of it which might become a logo.

 ### Features to Implement

+_The vscode plugin showed the first two ticked off: https://marketplace.visualstudio.com/items?itemName=ciceroisback.loam_
+- [ ] check whether those are actually done here
+- [ ] try to extract the code changes from the vscode package

 - [ ] support hierarchy in links (namespaces; has to change "/" to "\_\_")
 - [ ] support for tags as links (incl in backlinks section)